Learning Data-adaptive Nonparametric Kernels: Experimental Results

 \subsubsection{Classification Results on UCI database}

-Ten datasets from the UCI database are used to evaluate our DANK model embedded in SVM.
+Ten small data sets from the UCI database are used to evaluate our DANK model embedded in SVM.
 Here we describe experimental settings and the compared algorithms as follows.

-{\bf Experimental Settings:} Table~\ref{UCIres} lists a brief description of these ten datasets including the number of training data $n$ and the feature dimension $d$.
-After normalizing the data to $[0, 1]^d$ by M1.9{\link{R1.9}}{a min-max scaler}, we randomly pick half of the data for training and the rest for test except for \emph{monks1}, \emph{monks2}, and \emph{monks3}.
-In these three datasets, both training and test data have been provided.
-The Gaussian kernel $k(\bm x_i, \bm x_j) = \exp(-\| \bm x_i - \bm x_j \|_2^2/2\sigma^2)$ is chosen as the initial kernel in our model.
+{\bf Experimental Settings:} Table~\ref{UCIres} lists a brief description of these ten data sets including the number of training data $n$ and the feature dimension $d$.
+After normalizing the data to $[0, 1]^d$ by a min-max scaler, we randomly pick half of the data for training and the rest for test except for \emph{monks1}, \emph{monks2}, and \emph{monks3}.
+In these three data sets, both training and test data have been provided.
+The Gaussian kernel $k(\bm x_i, \bm x_j) = \exp(-{\| \bm x_i - \bm x_j \|_2^2}/{2\sigma^2})$ is chosen as the initial kernel in our model.
 The kernel width $\sigma$ and the balance parameter $C$ are tuned by 5-fold cross validation on a grid of points, i.e., $\sigma=[2^{-5}, 2^{-4},\dots,2^5]$ and $C = [2^{-5}, 2^{-4},\dots,2^5]$.
-We experimentally set the penalty parameter $\tau$ to 0.01.
+To avoid additional cross validation, we manually set the penalty parameter $\tau$ to 0.01.
 The regularization parameter $\eta$ is fixed to $\| \bm \alpha \|_2^2$ obtained by SVM.
-The experiments are conducted 10 times on these ten datasets.
+The experiments are conducted 10 times on these ten data sets.